Click here to view the ATVN Broadcast Handbook, the reference guide for everyone working at ATVN.

 ATVN welcomes all USC students regardless of major or class standing.
 To get involved with ATVN, you MUST attend our Sign-Up Day the second Wednesday of every semester and register with the Annenberg Media Center.
-Before doing that come to our Open House to learn more about the Media Center, which is on Wednesday, January 15, 2014.
+Before doing that come to our Open House to learn more about the Media Center.
+The Media Center Open House is on Thursday, January 15, 2014, from 2 to 5.